Best Places to Stay in Iceland for All Budgets

 5 Million Star Hotel – Buubble Stays

-Known as the “5 Million Star Hotel” Buubble is a unique inflatable igloo style accommodation places in the great outdoors.
+Known as the “5 Million Star Hotel,” Buubble is a unique inflatable igloo style accommodation in the great outdoors.

-This gives you an amazing view or the night skies during winter you can lay under the Northern lights with completely unobstructed views watching from bed, or in the summer under a star-filled sky.
+This gives you an amazing view of the night skies during winter.
+You can lay under the Northern lights with completely unobstructed views watching from the bed or in the summer under a star-filled sky.